BenjaminGibson04/Finite-Difference-Method-For-Solving-the-1-D-Heat-Equation/README.md

 For a stable solution it must be that $`\Delta t \leq \frac{(\Delta x)^2}{2\gamma}`$.

 A simple example showing how the method works is provided under PDE_FiniteDiff_Test.m.
 It shows solutions for time steps with stable and unstable solutions.
-The sample uses constant boundary conditions for simplicity, however the method works for non-constant boundary conditions.
+The sample uses constant boundary conditions for simplicity to demonstarate stable and unstable solutions with the different time steps, however the method works for non-constant boundary conditions.